Thursday, September 22, 2016

 I was hot, tired, and very thirsty.

-I rode to Chick-fil-A in Muscle Shoals where I ordered a kids ' strip meal, which included two chicken strips, a fruit cup, tea, and ice cream.
+I rode to Chick-fil-A in Muscle Shoals, where I ordered a kid's strip meal: two chicken strips, a fruit cup, tea, and ice cream.

 Ice Cream with Fruit